|07-03-2017, 04:19 PM||#1|

 OK, this is crap.
 It can beep and pretty much that's all.
 Even 8 bit computers could do more than this.

-However, since every PC comes with one, many old games offer sound soupport using the PC speaker.
+However, since every PC comes with one, many old games offer sound support using the PC speaker.
 Some even managed to reproduce low-quality voices, like "Mach 3" or "M1 Tank Platoon".

-DOSBox and PCem will emulate this using your sound hardware, but chances are you won't bother and choose superior sound devices if avaialble.
+DOSBox and PCem will emulate this using your sound hardware, but chances are you won't bother and choose superior sound devices if available.

 2) The Covox Speech Thing (1986) / Disney Sound Source (1990):

-However, it costed only around $80, so Disney tried to resurrect it in 1990 as the Disney Sound Source, together with a speaker, and also sold some games that worked with it.
+However, it costed only around $80, so Disney tried to resurrect it in 1990 as the Disney Sound Source, together with a speaker, and also developed some games that supported it.

-DOSBox can emulate the Disney Sound Source, but not the original Covox Speech Thing.
+DOSBox can emulate the Disney Sound Source, but not the original Covox Speech Thing or the Intersound.

 3) AdLib (1988):